MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-machine-learning-services-windows-install.md

 + Don't install Machine Learning Services on a domain controller.
 The Machine Learning Services portion of setup will fail.

 + Don't install **Shared Features** > **Machine Learning Server (Standalone)** on the same computer that's running a database instance.
-A stand-alone server will compete for the same resources, diminishing the performance of both installations.
+A standalone server will compete for the same resources and diminish the performance of both installations.

 + Side-by-side installation with other versions of Python and R is supported, but we don't recommend it.
 It's supported because the SQL Server instance uses its own copies of the open-source R and Anaconda distributions.
 We don't recommend it because running code that uses Python and R on a computer outside SQL Server can lead to problems: